iosiosio/documentation/docs/about.md

 ## Code hosted and managed on GitHub
-The new GitHub repository has been created https://github.com/iosiosio/documentation \\
+[The new GitHub repository has been created] (https://github.com/iosiosio/documentation) This is next

 ```yaml
 # Set a path/url to a logo that will be displayed instead of the title